Pelvic inflammatory disease (PID)

 • Cervical motion tenderness

-Women with PID may also experience pain during sexual intercourse (dyspareunia), which can be a significant indicator of the condition.
+Women with PID may also experience pain during sexual intercourse (dyspareunia) which can be a big indicator of the condition.

-Sometimes, PID causes very subtle symptoms — or none at all — but still leads to damage inside the reproductive organs over time.
-This lack of obvious symptoms can make early detection challenging, underscoring the importance of regular health check-ups.
+Sometimes PID causes very subtle symptoms – or none at all – but still causes damage inside the reproductive organs over time.
+This lack of obvious symptoms can make early detection tricky, that’s why regular health checks are important.

 Why Early Diagnosis of PID Matters